 - Work as a team to set goals for reestablishing your sacred commitment to each other, ensuring that they are Specific, Measurable, Attainable, Relevant, Time-Bound, Evaluative, and Revisable.
 Speak openly and frequently about these goals.
 Regularly evaluate your progress and discuss revisions when appropriate.

 - Put all of your resources and effort into formally restoring your bond and commitment to each other.
-So many people are quick to give up and chose to divorce rather than take the necessary steps, engage in the difficult discussions, make an effort to flirt and look attractive to each other.
-Take part in the sweet things and other activities that you likely found to be natural when you were courting each other.
+So many people are quick to give up and chose to divorce rather than take the necessary steps, engage in challenging discussions, make an effort to flirt, and look attractive to each other.
+Take part in the sweet things and other activities that you likely found natural when courting each other.
 Go the extra mile for your life partner.